celestiaorg/CIPs/cips/cip-shwap_protocol.md

 ## Abstract

-This document specifies Shwap - the simple and expressive yet extensible and future-proof messaging framework aiming to solve critical inefficiencies and standardize messaging of Celestia's Data Availability p2p network.
+This document specifies Shwap - the simple and expressive yet extensible messaging framework aiming to solve critical inefficiencies and standardize messaging of Celestia's Data Availability p2p network.

 Shwap defines a messaging framework to be exchanged around the DA p2p network in a trust-minimized way without enforcing